dasnoopy/git-check/README.md

 _*jsonfile*_ must be a json formatted file, e.g.:

 **Note 2:**
-Before start using **git-check**, create new empty file with this simple command:
+Before start using **git-check**, create new empty json file with this simple command:
 ```
 $ echo '[]' > filename.json
 ```